-Launched on Thursday 19 November 2020, Jazz South Radar Sessions presents weekly livestream gigs filmed in music venues and other surprise locations in the South of England, showcasing new work from a diverse line-up of outstanding jazz composers.
+Launched on Thursday 19 November 2020, Jazz South Radar Sessions present gigs filmed in music venues and other surprise locations in the South of England, showcasing new work from a diverse line-up of outstanding jazz composers.

-Each broadcast features a double bill, showcasing two new music premieres commissioned by Jazz South as part of Radar Commissions, alongside exclusive interviews with the composers talking to broadcaster and journalist Kevin Le Gendre (J-Z/Jazzwise/MusicWeek).
+Each broadcast premieres new music commissioned by Jazz South as part of Radar Commissions, alongside exclusive interviews with the composers talking to broadcaster and journalist Kevin Le Gendre (J-Z/Jazzwise/MusicWeek).

 Robert Mitchell and Josephine Davies